oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

   4. Click the **Execute** button.

-If you're on the graph screen you'll probabaly see a pretty boring graph
+If you're on the graph screen you'll probably see a pretty boring graph

   ![prometheus-list-stock-empty](images/prometheus-list-stock-empty-graph.png)